-There are more places to visit in April; the days are longer,it’s a good time for a little adventure)
+There are more places to visit in April; the days are longer, and it’s a good time for little adventure)

 PLACES WE VISITED IN APRIL, STARTING WITH MARGATE

-The first place I Visited was Margate, we walked from Westgate to Margate and had lunch at The Harbour café.
-The menu caters for most Peoples palates, the prices are reasonable, and the ambience is just right.
+The first place I visited was Margate, we walked from Westgate to Margate and had lunch at The Harbour café.
+The menu caters to most Peoples palates, and the prices and ambiance are good.
 It is situated opposite the Turner Gallery.
-I would recommend this café, I always go there when visiting.
+I highly recommend this café,

 At the Turner Gallery